PaperMC/Folia/REGION_LOGIC.md

-The merge radius variable is used to ensure that for any existing region section x that for any other region section y within the merge radius are either owned by region that owns x or are pending a merge into the region that owns x or that the region that owns x is pending a merge into the region that owns y.
+The merge radius variable is used to ensure that for any existing region section x that for any other region section y within the merge radius is either owned by the region that owns x or is pending a merge into the region that owns x or that the region that owns x is pending a merge into the region that owns y.

 #### Region section chunk shift